spurintel/monocle-sdk-android/README.md

 By following these steps, you should be able to successfully include the Monocle .aar file as a dependency in your Android project and utilize its functionality

 ## Example app
-This example includes collecting host telemetry and geolocation in addition to the Monocle assessment, and provides better UI elements and error handling.

 * [Monocle Android Example App](https://github.com/spurintel/monocle-example-android)

 ## FAQ